Taos Pueblo: US control and 1847 revolt

 Following the death of Bent and several other Americans, Col. Sterling Price, commander of the US forces based in Santa Fe, led an expedition against the insurgents, defeating them at the Battle of Cañada on January 24.
 The rebels retreated inside Taos Pueblo, and Price bombarded the town and the church where the defenders were sheltering with artillery on February 3.
 The next day, a hole was broken in the wall of the church to fire shells and grapeshot at those seeking refuge within.
 More than 150 people were killed during the attack.
-Tomás Romero was summarily executed after US forces captured Taos Pueblo, and other leaders of the revolt were later put on trial and executed by hanging.
-Further battles against US forces took place until July of that year.
+Tomás Romero was summarily executed after US forces captured Taos Pueblo.

-Taos Mountain
+Blue Lake

 Residential adobe complex, and Taos Mountain pictured on an old postcard, circa 1930-1945.

 The Pueblo's 48000 acre of mountain land was taken by President Theodore Roosevelt and designated as the Carson National Forest early in the 20th century.
 It was finally returned in 1970 by the United States when the Republican Richard Nixon signed Democratic senator Fred Harris' Public Law 91-550.
 An additional 764 acre south of the ridge between Simpson Peak and Old Mike Peak and west of Blue Lake were transferred back to the Pueblo in 1996.

-Blue Lake

 Blue Lake, which the people of the Pueblo consider sacred, was included in this return of Taos land.
 The Pueblo notably involved non-native people in lobbying the federal government for the return of Blue Lake, as they argued that their unrestricted access to the lake and the surrounding region was necessary to ensure their religious freedom.
 The Pueblo's web site names the reacquisition of the sacred Blue Lake as the most important event in its history due to the spiritual belief that the Taos people originated from the lake.
-It is believed that their ancestors live there, and the Pueblos themselves only ascend the mountain for ceremonial purposes.Blue Lake serves as a vital economic foundation for this farming community, providing the main water supply that supports their agricultural activities, including corn cultivation, fruit growing, bean production, and livestock ranching with cattle and sheep.
+It is believed that their ancestors live there, and the Pueblos themselves only ascend the mountain for ceremonial purposes.
+Blue Lake serves as a vital economic foundation for this farming community, providing the main water supply that supports their agricultural activities, including corn cultivation, fruit growing, bean production, and livestock ranching with cattle and sheep.